 (1A) The presiding commissioner of the Full Bench is the most senior of the commissioners who constitute the Full Bench.

-(2) The Commission in Court Session shall be constituted by not less than 3 commissioners sitting or acting together.
+(2) The Commission in Court Session must be constituted by not less than 3 commissioners sitting or acting together.

 [Section 15 amended: No. 39 of 2018 s.
-13.]
+13; No. 30 of 2021 s.
+76(2).]

 16. Chief Commissioner’s functions

-(1) In subsections (1aa) to (1ac) —
+(1) In subsections (1AA) to (1ac) —

 Commission includes the Full Bench, the Commission in Court Session and a constituent authority.

-(1aa) The Chief Commissioner is responsible for matters of an administrative nature relating to the Commission and commissioners.
+(1AA) The Chief Commissioner is responsible for matters of an administrative nature relating to the Commission and commissioners, including the following —

+(a) giving directions about the practices and procedures to be followed by the Commission;

+(b) developing and implementing performance standards and setting benchmarks for the Commission;

+(c) overseeing the proper use of the resources of the Commission;

+(d) managing the business of the Commission, including by ensuring that the Commission operates efficiently and effectively and continually improves the way in which it carries out its functions;

+(e) providing leadership and guidance to the Commission and engendering cohesiveness and collaboration amongst commissioners;

+(f) being responsible for promoting the training, education and professional development of commissioners.

 (1ab) Subject to this Act, the Chief Commissioner may allocate and reallocate the work of the Commission and may assign or appoint commissioners for the purposes of constituting the Commission, or altering the constitution of the Commission, in relation to a matter.

 (1ac) When it is continuing to deal with and deciding a matter that has been reallocated, or in relation to which its constitution has been altered, the Commission can have regard to —